dvlab-research/MR-GSM8K/README.md

 ## Scripts
 To reproduce the results from the paper, see `scripts/eval_*.py` files for more details.
 Most of them should be self-explanatory.
 To reproduce the Qlora finetuning of the 70B llama2 experiment please use the `scripts/run.sh` to invoke the `scripts/train_math.py` script modified from MetaMath repo.
 The finetuning data is provided in `dataset/synthesized_training_data.jsonl`.
 You might want to blend it with the GSM8K training set to reproduce our setup.
+The `scripts/auto_grade_error_reasons.py` script is what we used for auto labelling the error reasons and the MR-Score is calculated from the naive implementation script of `scripts/calculate_mr_score.py`.

 ## Citation